cssherry/instacation/README.md

 [Details][phase-three]

-### Phase 4: Subscribing to Users/Albums and Creating Feed (~1 day)
+### Phase 4: Viewing albums and photos on map (~2 day)
-Users will be able to subscribe to other users and albums using polymorphic associations.
-On the UserShow page, I'll add a set of views that includes albums from the location and users subscribed.
+Using Google Maps, images and albums will be shown on a map.
+Albums will be shown on a map on the user's page, and images will be shown on a map on the album show page.
+Images without locations will be mapped to the albums location or will be grabbed from the image metadata.
+Albums without locations will grab locations from photos.
+There will be a navigation bar at the top of the page that will display all the countries, then states, then cities that albums appear.

 [Details][phase-four]